Weather Forecast for the Triangle, Raleigh, Durham, Fayetteville, Cary

-There can still be a couple of showers around the Outer Banks Monday, but much of the region will be wedged in dry air thanks to high pressure nosing in from the north.
-A storm system will be moving through the Ohio and Tennessee valleys with showers and storms reaching about the spine of the Appalachians later in the afternoon.
+Tomorrow may start with some breaks in the clouds, especially across the north, moisture will increase in the mid- to upper levels with a disturbance pushing in from the west.
+Temperatures will remain below normal for this time of the year with a northeast wind in place.

-Temperatures will still be running below average across the Triangle with more clouds than sun.
+Anyone heading to the beaches, there can be some 30-40 mph gusts later tonight into tomorrow, due to the pressure gradient of the surface high to the north and area of low pressure off the Southeast coast.

-No significant changes Tuesday as we will still be wedged between the low offshore and the unsettled weather and frontal boundary to just west of the Appalachians.
+No significant changes Tuesday, as we will be wedged between the low offshore and a frontal boundary to just west of the Appalachians.

 High pressure should promote dry and seasonably warm weather to end the week, although moisture may be lurking just to our south and east.